 For as long as I can remember friends and family have been encouraging and supportive of my love for planning events and creating handcrafted touches, often telling me I should start a business…So here we are.
 Shiki has been on my heart for many years and seeing this little dream of mine become a reality is beyond exciting.
 The name Shiki comes from the American Indian tribal name given to me by our ceremonial chief, my great-great uncle Leonard Thompson.
 Shiki Tundus means Pretty Lilly in the Lenape language and because I love making “pretty” things this was a fitting name.

-In May of 2016 my husband Taylor and I welcomed our first child into the world, our son Tatum.
-In April of 2018 we will be blessed with our daughter Kennedy Jean and couldn’t be more thrilled to continue growing our family.
+In May of 2016 my husband Taylor and I welcomed our first child into the world, our son Tatum and April of 2018 we were blessed with our daughter Kennedy Jean.
 Shiki allows me to stay at home and truly embrace motherhood in ways I’ve always dreamed of, and I’m eternally grateful to the support of friends, family, and customers who through their support offer me the freedom and flexibility to stay home!

 Shiki was created to be an outlet for inspiration, a place to find pretty touches for your parties and events, and a resource for your own DIY projects.
 In addition, we specialize in our signature Moo Moos and custom apparel, visit our Etsy shop to check out our line of personalized products.
 Thank you for visiting!